efrecon/sshd-cloudflared/README.md

 As the command is started in the background, you will have to pick up login details from the logs.
-If you have full trust, you should be able to run a command similar to the following one from another machine (provided it has a copy of `cloudflared` accessible under the PATH).
+If you have full trust, you should be able to run a command similar to the following one from another machine (provided it has a copy of `cloudflared` accessible under the `$PATH`).
 The command will be output in the logs, albeit with another access URL and another username:

 ```shell
 ssh \